crest42/RIOT/chord_test/README.md

-examples/posix_sockets
+examples/chord_test
 ======================
-This application is a showcase for RIOT's POSIX socket support.
-To keep things simple this application has only one-hop support and no routing capabilities.
+This application is a example implementation of my distributed storage build over an DHT network.

 Usage
 =====